zhutong1989/Object-Boundary-Tracing-using-NMCD-non-parametric-Multiple-Change-Point-Method/README.md

    sample, then n*Fn_hat(u) ∼ Binomial(n,F0(u)).
 If we regard the sample as binary data with the probability of success b Fn(u), this        leads to the nonparametric maximum log-likelihood:

                             n * {Fn_hat(u) * log(Fn_hat(u)) + (1−Fn_hat(u)) * log(1−Fn_hat(u))}

-   In the context of (1.1), we can write the joint log-likelihood for a candidate set of change-points (τ′1 < ··· < τ′L) as (refer to page 　  4 of the NMCD paper in the reference folder):
+    We can write the joint log-likelihood for a candidate set of change-points (τ′1 < ··· < τ′L) as (refer to page 　  4 of the NMCD paper 　　in the reference folder):

          Lu(τ′1 , . . . , τ′L) = sum_from_k=0_to_L(τ′k+1 − τ′k) * {F_hat_from_τ′k_to_τ′k+1(u) * log(F_hat_from_τ′k_to_τ′k+1(u)) +
  　                                 (1 - F_hat_from_τ′k_to_τ′k+1(u)) * log(1 - F_hat_from_τ′k_to_τ′k+1(u))